Website & blogs © Louis Kraft 2013-2020

 In the early 1970s Patric Knowles, who had acted with Olivia and Flynn in three films, was a patient of my father-in-law. … Patric readily agreed to spend time with me so that I could interview him.
 Mr. Knowles was as he appeared on screen, a gentleman.
 We got along fabulously, and kept in contact for years after meeting.
 However, during the interview he refused to discuss anything associated with Errol Flynn, especially The Adventures of Robin Hood.
 Frustrated I finally asked why.
 He had been paid a fee to supply information for a book that was in process.

-I believe that the book was Tony Thomas’s Cads and Cavaliers: The Film Adventurers (South Brunswick and New York: A. S. Barnes and Company, 1973), but I didn’t bother to note the author that Knowles helped.
+I believe that the book was Tony Thomas’s Cads and Cavaliers: The Film Adventurers (A. S. Barnes and Company, South Brunswick and New York, 1973), but I didn’t bother to note the author that Knowles helped.
 Even though Knowles isn’t recognized in the Acknowledgments of this book I believe that it is the book in question as it deals with him taking Flynn up in his plane during the filming of Robin Hood and this is exactly where I directed my questions.
 The second time was when I approached my boyhood baseball hero, Duke Snider, to write a book about his life and career.
-I had already written two or more articles about him which he had seen, but he declined as another writer had beaten me to the punch (Duke Snider and Bill Gilbert, The Duke of Flatbush, New York: Citadel Press Books, 1988).
+I had already written two or more articles about him which he had seen, but he declined as another writer had beaten me to the punch (Duke Snider and Bill Gilbert, The Duke of Flatbush, Citadel Press Books, New York, 1988).

 Back to Olivia, who pressed that she could only help one person.
 I didn’t agree with this and I still don’t.
 “Two books are better than one, three books are better than two, and four books are better than three,” I stated.
 “Why?”
 “Because it gives readers a choice.
 They’ll figure out which are good books and which aren’t.”